Trade guide

 What about occasional 1099 helpers?

 We collect W-9s and track payments to any helper you bring on through the year.
 That way January is a confirmation of clean numbers rather than a scramble for missing tax IDs.
-Full 1099 filing support is included on the Shop plan.
+1099 prep is included on the Shop plan: we keep W-9s and payment totals filing-ready all year, and your tax preparer files the forms.

 Do I keep my QuickBooks file?